chingchenms/llvm/docs/Coroutines.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ::

-  declare i1 @llvm.coro.suspend(token %save, i1 %final)
+  declare i8 @llvm.coro.suspend(token %save, i1 %final)

 Overview:
 """""""""

 The '``llvm.coro.suspend``' marks the point where execution of the coroutine need to get suspended and control returned back to the caller.
-Conditional branch consuming the result of this intrinsic marks basic blocks where coroutine should proceed when resumed via `coro.resume` and `coro.destroy` intrinsics if the coroutine is suspended at this particular suspend point.
+Conditional branches consuming the result of this intrinsic lead to basic blocks where coroutine should proceed when suspended (-1), resumed (0) or destroyed (1).

 Arguments:
 """"""""""